 Leading the Company

+A CSO can significantly reduce the CEO’s workload, enabling both members of your organization to do their jobs more effectively.
+If you believe the time has come to hire a chief strategy officer, there’s no better time to act than right now.
+A well-defined strategy is vital to the success of any organization.
+A great CSO is the first step in doing so.
 For more information about when to hire a chief strategy officer, reach out to Y Scouts today.
 Their team of expert recruiters can help you decide if the time is right as well as find the right candidate to fill your open position.